Embodied Dreamwork:

 By the end of this workshop, participants will be able to:

-• Track somatic cues such as sensation, posture, movement, and emotional tone while working with dreams
+Track somatic cues such as sensation, posture, movement, and emotional tone in real time

 Cost + Registration